Montana Measles Cases in 2026

 Key Takeaways

-3. 3 Nearby states North Dakota, South Dakota, Idaho have also reported cases.
+5. 5 Nearby states North Dakota, South Dakota, Wyoming have also reported cases in 2026.

 CDC Recommendations at This Level

-No measles cases — verify your vaccination status
+Measles cases reported — check your MMR vaccination

-• Make sure you and your family have received 2 doses of the MMR vaccine
+• Verify that you and your children have received 2 doses of MMR vaccine

 This is general public health guidance based on CDC recommendations — not personal medical advice.
 Talk to your healthcare provider about what's right for you and your family.